When Do Appliances At Home Depot Go On Sale? (Don’t Miss These Dates!)

 Newer vs. Older Models:

 Keep in mind that retailers are often trying to clear out older models to make room for the latest releases.
-This means you can often find significant discounts on appliances that are just a year or two old.

 However, newer models often come with updated features, improved energy efficiency, and sleeker designs.